llavaud/kbt/README.md

-# Kibana Backup Tool
+# kbt - Kibana Backup Tool

-This script allow to list and export kibana resources like search, visualization and dashboard.
+This script allow to list, export and import kibana resources (search, visualization and dashboard).

 You can export everything you want from Kibana interface, but if you want to setup a cronjob to do regular backup or just do it in CLI, this is the right tool to use.